-They decided to produce their next opera in America first – that way, they could delay publication of the libretto and the score, whilst also premiering before others could copy it.
+They decided to produce their next opera in America first – that way, they could delay publication of the libretto and the score.
+This way they could premier before others had chance to copy it.

-Their plan worked in the short-term – they managed to successfully keep the profits and operate profitable touring companies of both the Pirates of Penzance and H.M.S.
-Pinafore – but they failed to control the performance rights in America over the next decade.
+Their plan worked to begin with.
+They managed to successfully keep the profits and operate profitable touring companies of both the Pirates of Penzance and H.M.S.
+Pinafore.
+Unfortunately they failed to control the performance rights in America over the next decade.

 Securing British Copyright

-In order to secure British Copyright, The Pirates of Penzance had to be performed in Britain, prior to the New York premier.
+In order to secure British Copyright, The Pirates of Penzance had to be performed in Britain.
+It also had to be prior to the New York premier.
 Gilbert and Sullivan got round this, by getting a D’Oyly Carte touring company to perform the perfunctory copyright performance at the Royal Bijou Theatre in Paignton, Devon.
 The cast were already performing H.M.S.
 Pinafore in Torquay, so they to travelled to Paignton to perform the matinee.

-What made this even more bizarre – the cast only had one rehearsal, as some of the music had only been received a couple of days before!
+What made this even more bizarre was that the cast only had one rehearsal.
+In fact some of the music had only been received a couple of days before!
 They carried their scripts onto the stage, in order to read their parts and performed in whatever costumes were to hand!

 The Unusual Opera

-The Pirates of Penzance was unusual on so many levels – not only due to the reasons above.
-The play itself portrayed stealing as a profession, with tools of the trade (such as life preservers and crowbars) and apprentices who could follow the career path.
+The Pirates of Penzance is unusual on so many levels.
+The play itself portrays stealing as an actual profession!
+It also includes tools of the trade (such as life preservers and crowbars) and apprentices who can follow the career path!

 It was also composed differently, with the music for the acts written in reverse.
-The title itself is also a multi-layered joke – both because Penzance was seen as a docile place, one you’d never expect to encounter a pirate, but also because the word ‘pirate’ was aimed at the theatrical pirates in America.
+The title even became a multi-layered joke.
+Both because Penzance was seen as a docile place, one where you’d never expect to encounter a pirate.
+But, also because the word ‘pirate’ was aimed at the theatrical pirates in America.

-Although there are more variations of the early libretto, with songs being altered and omitted and words being trimmed, The Pirates of Penzance is one of the most referenced works of Gilbert and Sullivan.
-And with catchy, unforgettable songs including ‘I am a very model of a modern Major-General’, is it any wonder that it is still being enjoyed today?
+Although there are more versions of the early libretto, The Pirates of Penzance is one of the most referenced works of Gilbert and Sullivan.
+And with catchy, unforgettable songs including ‘I am a very model of a modern Major-General’, it’s easy to see why it is still loved today.